2020 MEN’S FIELD – NOVEMBER 25-27

 - All members will enter the building using a separate entrance and will only have access to the lower level of the facility.

 - All members will remain in a controlled environment throughout their stay.
-If any member of the traveling party tests positive for COVID-19, the team will be removed from the event.

 How are safety decisions being made?